Shrewsbury School: Careers, arts and activities

 Arrangements for cultural engagement of former members if the school, for instance concerts and plays and art exhibitions are also put on, and there is a programme around careers.

 Social action

 Shrewsbury House

 A mission in Everton, Liverpool, called "Shrewsbury House" was established in 1903.
-It is less formally known as "the Shrewsy" and is a youth and community center associated with St Peter's Church Everton.
-Lord Heseltine was first introduced to social issues in Liverpool which the took up in the 1980s at this mission.
+It is less formally known as "the Shrewsy" and is a youth and community centre associated with St Peter's Church Everton.
+Michael Heseltine was first introduced to social issues in Liverpool which the took up in the 1980s at this mission.

 Medic Malawi

 The charity Medic Malawi, which includes a hospital, two orphanages and The Shrewsbury School Eye Clinic has an ongoing relationships and support from the school community.

 Other activities

 During the coronavirus pandemic of 2020 the school donated over 1,600 items of personal protective equipment to the NHS, including face shields it had 3D printed in its technology labs.
-It also opened up rooms in its boarding houses for use for NHS staff.
+It also opened up rooms in its boarding houses for the use of NHS staff.